cvxpy/cvxkerb/README.md

 ## Installation
-To follow along with the tutorial, you will need to install the following packages:
+To follow along with the tutorial, you will need to install the following packages, ideally in a fresh virtual environment:
 ```
 cvxpy
 scipy